Hosting a virtual conference in 2021

 - Virtual Reality Technology: If you are looking for a way to create a shared experience for your audience, VR is the wave of the future.
 VR studios can be used to create a virtual trade show or offer in depth product demos.

 The sky really is the limit when planning a virtual conference.
 The industry has spent the last year designing and implementing technology that maximizes the user experience.
-CT currently offers all of the above technology at various budget levels and is eager to assist in bringing your vision to life.
+CT currently offers all of the above technology and is eager to assist in bringing your vision to life.